plentymarkets/docs-raw/plentyInterface/Order.md

 ### OrderPrepaid<a name="order_events_orderprepaid"></a>

-An Event class fired after a payment assignment when the order is paid in advance.
+An Event class fired after a payment is assigned and if the order is paid in advance.

 #### Namespace